 You’ll earn a commission for every sale you make, which can lead to significant earnings.
 The best part about affiliate marketing is that it doesn’t require any special knowledge or expertise; all you need is a website and people who visit it!

-You can use your own site or even promote products through social media platforms like Facebook and Twitter.
-The only downside is that most merchants will place restrictions on how many times per month you can promote their product(s), so keep this in mind while deciding which offers are right for you.
+You can use your site or promote products through social media platforms like Facebook and Twitter.
+The only downside is that most merchants will restrict how many times per month you can promote their product(s), so keep this in mind while deciding which offers are right for you.

 Sell products with Shopify.

 Shopify is the leading eCommerce platform for small businesses, and it’s easy enough for beginners to use.
-Shopify has a free trial so you can test its features before committing to buying anything, and there’s even an option of getting your website up and running in just 24 hours!
+Shopify has a free trial so you can test its features before committing to buying anything, and there’s even an option to get your website up and running in just 24 hours!

-After that, there are numerous themes and plugins (software add-ons) that allow you to customize your store exactly the way you want it.
+After that, numerous themes and plugins (software add-ons) allow you to customize your store exactly how you want it.

 And if something isn’t working well on your site, Shopify offers fantastic customer service, answering any questions or concerns within 24 hours (or less!).

 Become an influencer